KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-intro.md

 <img alt="image" src="https://github.com/user-attachments/assets/ebd5a435-f05c-41af-a84b-478085422e48" />

-Memory Settings: A useful setting which will be experimented with when deploying more VMs is the "Ballooning Device" setting along with the Minimum memory.
-[Memory ballooning](https://pve.proxmox.com/wiki/Dynamic_Memory_Management#Ballooning) allows you to have your guest dynamically change its memory usage by evicting unused memory during run time.
+Memory Settings: A useful setting which will be experimented with when deploying more VMs is the "**Ballooning Device**" setting along with the Minimum memory.
+[Memory ballooning](https://pve.proxmox.com/wiki/Dynamic_Memory_Management#Ballooning) allows you to have your guest **dynamically change its memory usage** by evicting unused memory during run time.
 It reduces the impact your guest can have on memory usage of your host by giving up unused memory back to the host.
 The Proxmox VE host can loan ballooned memory to a busy VM.
 The VM decides which processes or cache pages to swap out to free up memory for the balloon.
 The VM (Windows or Linux) knows best which memory regions it can give up without impacting performance of the VM.
 The Minimum memory setting defines the minimum memory in MiB which will never be freed up for use by other VMs.
 For now the Minimum memory is set to the actual memory size, so essentially there is no memory ballooning for the VM.

 <img alt="image" src="https://github.com/user-attachments/assets/fc30cda5-8ba9-4a3c-ba16-42e678646265" />